brucemcclure/rails-template/PLANNING.md

 ## Code specific Checklist

-This section can be used as a *post-build/deploy checklist* to ensure all details of the assignment requirements have been met.
+This section can be used as a *post-build/deploy checklist* to ensure all details of the assesment requirements have been met.

 ##### 11. Model implementation represents a normalised database model